 At the end of this act, which typically takes 4–8 minutes, the hero may or may not know what to do next.
 She is no longer on her back foot, but she now has to drive toward the solution, usually by escaping the trap first.

-What to look for: The seminal incident.
+What to look for: The story or flashback of the seminal incident.
+The oldest bit of backstory.
 Everything stopping so the hero can learn the history lesson.

 Act 7: Go for the New Goal